Bart and I are reaching that stage in life where our parents are pretty difficult to buy gifts for. Anyone else?

 (Does that sound like two years of Christmas gifts covered by one present to anyone else?
 Because it does to me!).

 I also think this would be an amazing gift for new parents, when there’s so much you want to remember, but it’s completely overwhelming to be faced with an empty baby book.
-But if I could just record an audio response during a late night nursing session or type it up a week at a time, that seems much more manageable (let the record show that I have baby books for NONE of my children).
+This seems much more manageable (let the record show that I have baby books for NONE of my children).

 Anyway, if you’re feeling stumped about what to get your parents or grandparents, I think this is the best gift idea on the planet.